 Kindle Reading experience

 So, I gave it a try.
-After reading with my Kindle for the past week, I can honestly say the Kindle is amazing.
+After reading with my Kindle for the past week, I can honestly say the ereader is amazing.

 What I noticed was that I get “absorbed” inside this machine as if it was an actual book.